Looking for things to do in Stockholm? 50 bridges connect the 14 different islands that make up Sweden’s über scenic capital of Stockholm.

 … Or To Save?

 The Red Boat Mälaren, parked right outside of Gamla Stan, is a boat hotel with shared dormitories, as well as private rooms.
-The beds in the nautical-themed rooms are modest, but for a $40 price tag per night, it’s enough for the transient backpacker.
+The beds in the nautical-themed rooms are modest, but it’s enough for the transient backpacker.
+Rooms begin at $40.

 - Sweden is on its way to becoming a cashless society.
 This means that most places do not accept cash.
 So no need to take out a ton of money at an ATM.
 Tim and I were scrambling to spend our cash, which was a bit of nuisance.